Anima. Definition: The inner feminine side of a man. (See also animus, Eros, Logos and soul-image.)

 As an inner personality, the anima is complementary to the persona and stands in a compensatory relationship to it.

-The persona, the ideal picture of a man as he should be, is inwardly compensated by feminine weakness, and as the individual outwardly plays the strong man, so he becomes inwardly a woman, i.e., the anima, for it is the anima that reacts to the persona.
+The persona, the ideal picture of a man as he should be, is inwardly compensated by feminine weakness.
+As the individual outwardly plays the strong man, so he becomes inwardly a woman, i.e., the anima, for it is the anima that reacts to the persona.
 But because the inner world is dark and invisible … and because a man is all the less capable of conceiving his weaknesses the more he is identified with the persona, the persona’s counterpart, the anima, remains completely in the dark and is at once projected, so that our hero comes under the heel of his wife’s slipper. [“Anima and Animus,” CW 7, par.
 309.]

 Hence the character of the anima can generally be deduced from that of the persona; all those qualities absent from the outer attitude will be found in the inner.